Milicent Shinn: Career

-She was active as a writer, editor, scientist and research worker; she was the first woman to receive Ph.
-D. degree from University of California.
-Following her undergraduate graduation from the University of California, Berkeley, Shinn began work as an editor for the Overland Monthly.
-Her first published essay was "Thirty Miles" which depicted what she would see on her journey home to Niles.
-Shinn believed in the power of the press and thought that contributing to the literature of California would help aid in reducing the social woes that had arisen following the end of the American Civil War.Shinn is well known in the Psychology community for her published Doctoral Dissertation "Notes on the Development of a Child (1898)."
-Additionally, Shinn's personal observational work prior to her doctorate program, "The First Two Years of the Child" was considered the first of its kind.
-Her research focused specifically on observing the emotional and psychical health of her niece and her progression over the first two years of her life.
+Shinn was active as a writer, editor, scientist and research worker.
+Following her undergraduate studies, Shinn began her work as the editor for the Overland Monthly.
+One of her first published essays was in June 1883 "Thirty Miles" which depicted what she would see on her journey from Niles to San Francisco by train and ferry.
+Shinn believed in the power of the press and thought that contributing to the literature of California would help aid in reducing the social woes that had arisen following the end of the American Civil War.

+Shinn is well known in the Psychology community for her University of California Press papers "Notes on the Development of a Child I (1893), II (1907), III & IV (1899).
+Additionally, Shinn's personal observational work prior to her doctorate program, "The First Two Years of the Child" was considered the first of its kind in the United States.
+Her research focused specifically on observations of the emotional and physical health of her niece and her progression over the first two years of her life.
 This was the first extensive documentation of a child's upbringing and was thought to be incredibly valuable to the field of child psychology.
-Shinn was convinced by her companions to pursue a doctoral degree in child psychology, which led to her resignation from the Overland Monthly in 1894 and her return to the University of California, Berkeley as a doctoral candidate where she became the first woman ever to receive a Ph.D. from the University of California, Berkeley.
+As a result, Shinn was invited to present her findings at the World’s Columbian Exposition, a fair in which a series of conferences were delivered to explain many of the academic advances of the time.
+Shinn’s observations of Ruth’s development were revolutionary, as few academics had offered notes as comprehensive and insightful as hers at the time.
+The value of her work was recognized by many, and she was consequently invited to attend various graduate institutions so that she could continue her studies on child development.
+Fiercely loyal to California, her family, and those who supported her throughout her endeavors, Shinn elected to again attend UC Berkeley so that her home state would benefit from any notoriety her studies garnered.
+Prepared to fully pursue a doctoral degree, Shinn resigned from the Overland Monthly in 1894 and became the first woman to receive a Ph.D. from UC Berkeley.